mavens-group/mavens-group.github.io/content/position/project/index.md

 - First principle calculations on 2D materials and molecules for applications like  green hydrogen and magnetocaloric materials.

 ### Application
-Interested candidates should fill out [this form](https://forms.gle/oKHCcX8RGuG3u4pD9) before June 30, 2024
+Interested candidates should fill out [this form](https://forms.gle/oKHCcX8RGuG3u4pD9).
+### Last date of application
+For project submission on 2026, apply for the position before January 30, 2025